 Prose applies to all Biblical books except Psalms, Proverbs, and the speeches of Job, all of which use the poetic markings.
 I think the names are troublesome for there is much more poetry in the Bible than in these three books.
 Perhaps the names should be the elaborate and the sparse.

 update: I added the numbers above to enable typing these symbols in extended html - so e.g. the Beth with a squiggle on it is this ampersand, #, 1489, ; ampersand, #, 1454, (or 1432) and it looks like this: ב֮ or ב֘ depending where you want the squiggle.
+Note 1450 is missing - discovered in the last stages of testing a program to draft the music automatically (unicode to xml translation).

 - Vantoura, Suzanne Haik-.
 1976.
 The Music of the Bible Revealed: The Deciphering of a Millenary Notation.